elias-fauser/RigidSolver/README.txt

 	* solverPass(): Calculating the new position and quaternion based on the previously computed momenta
 	* beautyPass(): Rendering the rigid bodies

+The FBOs - there are three of them: one for the particles, one for the rigid bodies and one for the collision grid - are initialized in the initSolverFBOs() function which subsequently calls the underlying updateParticles(), updateGrid() and updateRigidBodies() function which contain the actual texture creations.

 Properties:
 ***********
 	* Maximum number of rigid bodies defined by 128x128 texture = 16384